Cemetery Road Audiolibro Por Greg Iles arte de portada

 $14.95 al mes después de 30 días.
 Cancela en cualquier momento.

-The number-one New York Times best-selling author of the Natchez Burning trilogy returns with an electrifying tale of friendship, betrayal, and shattering secrets that threaten to destroy a small Mississippi town.
+The #1 New York Times bestselling author of the Natchez Burning trilogy returns with an electrifying tale of friendship, betrayal, and shattering secrets that threaten to destroy a small Mississippi town.

-When Marshall McEwan left his hometown at age 18, he vowed never to return.
-The trauma that drove him away ultimately spurred him to become one of the most successful journalists in Washington DC.
+When Marshall McEwan left his hometown at age eighteen, he vowed never to return.
+The trauma that drove him away ultimately spurred him to become one of the most successful journalists in Washington D.C.
 But just as the political chaos in the nation’s capital lifts him to new heights, Marshall is forced to return home in spite of his boyhood vow.

-When archaeologist Buck McKibben is murdered at a construction site, Bienville is thrown into chaos.
+When archeologist Buck McKibben is murdered at a construction site, Bienville is thrown into chaos.
 The ensuing homicide investigation is soon derailed by a second crime that rocks the community to its core.
 Power broker Max Matheson’s wife has been shot dead in her own bed, and the only other person in it at the time was her husband, Max.
-Stranger still, Max demands his daughter-in-law, Jet, defend him in court.
+Stranger still, Max demands that his daughter-on-law, Jet, defend him in court.

-Marshall loses friends, family members, and finally, even Jet, for no one in Bienville seems willing to endure the reckoning the Poker Club has long deserved.
-By the time Marshall grasps the long-buried truth, he would give almost anything not to have to face it.
+Marshall loses friends, family members, and finally even Jet, for no one in Bienville seems willing to endure the reckoning that the Poker Club has long deserved.
+And by the time Marshall grasps the long-buried truth, he would give almost anything not to have to face it.

-Crimen Ficción Legal Suspenso Thriller y Suspenso Thrillers sobre Crímenes Matrimonio Derecho Misterio Aterrador Legal Suspense
+Thriller y Suspenso Crimen Misterio Thrillers sobre Crímenes Suspenso Ficción Aterrador Legal Matrimonio Derecho Legal Suspense

 Con calificación alta para: